How to succeed by doing things others aren’t

 It’s always so tempting to tag along with what everyone else is doing–what we’ve come to call the wisdom of the crowd.

-But the truth is that really successful people take a different tact.
+But the truth is that really successful people take a different path, they take the role of business maverick.
 When they see the crowd headed in one direction, they head off in an opposite direction.
 Why?
 Because there are often great opportunities to take advantage of when others are ignoring them.

 But smart investors did the opposite.
 If they held Bitcoin, they sold it–at an incredible profit.
 They knew that there was no profit in buying more; it had already become fully priced.
 The price of Bitcoin then tumbled, and it’s never reached that same level again.
 It’s a reminder that the only way to make extraordinary gains on investments is to be early–and then wait for the crowd to show up so you can sell.
 In other words, buy when things might be out of style but still solid investments.